SuzanneNL/star-trail-photography/testing.md

 Then another tutor came online and figured out that at that moment, one generic modal seemed to pop up (or actually two, one for even and one for uneven images), but of course we wanted each image to open its own relevant modal.
 Looking at the page source in the DevTool, we could see that a modal was in fact created for every single image, but that every modal took the id of numbers one and two.
 It became clear that when a modal (and a delete button inside that) is placed inside a for loop, it does generate a modal for every item in the loop, but that I needed to give each modal and button inside a unique id.
 The solution was to add **{{loop.index}}** to the modal ID and the data-target of the confirmation button, for each modal (also inside the mobile gallery).
 This resolved the issue.

-8. **Text input without spaces**
+**8: Text input without spaces**<br>
-    - When adding an image to the gallery, a user can fill in the description field with text that doesn't contain any spaces.
+When adding an image to the gallery, a user can fill in the description field with text that doesn't contain any spaces.
 This turned the input into one long line that runs behind the image and outside of the card-panel, all the way to the end of the screen.
 One way to prevent this from happening is having a moderator check added images before they are added to the gallery.
 I thought I would have to traverse the input string to check the length of every word and compare those lengths to a max length of a word, in order to allow or disallow it.
 But an easy way to resolve the issue was hiding the overflow of the card-panel.

-9. **Being directed to the wrong page after deleting an image**
+**9: Being directed to the wrong page after deleting an image**<br>
-    - A user sees buttons for deleting images on both his profile page and in the gallery under his own images.
+A user sees buttons for deleting images on both his profile page and in the gallery under his own images.
 When a user is in the gallery and deletes an image from there, he is directed back to the gallery (that has been refreshed, and now no longer has this specific image).
 However, when the user was on his profile and he deleted an image, he was then directed to the gallery instead of his profile page.
 Of course, it makes more sense if the user is directed to the profile page if that is where he was before.
 I tried to resolve this using 'request.path' but with a bit of help, I was able to resolve the issue with the following code:
 ```
 url = request.referrer
     url_split = url.split('/')